trilitech/tezos-developer-docs/docs/tutorials/dapp.md

 You will learn :

-- How to create a Tezos project with Taqueria
+- How to create a Tezos project with Taqueria.
-- How to create a smart contract in jsLigo
+- How to create a smart contract in jsLigo.
-- How to deploy the smart contract a real testnet named Ghostnet
+- How to deploy the smart contract a real testnet named Ghostnet.
-- How to create a frontend dApp using Taquito library and interact with a Tezos browser wallet
+- How to create a frontend dApp using Taquito library and interact with a Tezos browser wallet.
-- How to use an indexer like TZKT
+- How to use an indexer like TZKT.

 ## Prerequisites